Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Optimal scaling for the RWM algorithm

 The Gibbs measure is a generalization of the canonical ensemble to infinite systems, where a canonical ensemble is the statistical ensemble that represents the possible states of a mechanical system.
 The statistical ensemble gives the probability of the system $X$ being state $x$ as

 Here, $H(x)$ is the function from the space of states to the real numbers.
 It is called the Hamiltonian or the energy function in statistical physics, representing the energy of the configuration $x$.
-The normalizing constant $Z$ is called the partition function and $\mu$ is a reference measure on the infinite system.
-We consider the Gibbs random field on a general graph $G=(V,E)$ where $V$ is a countable set of vertices and $E$ is a set of edges.
+The normalizing constant $Z_P$ is called the partition function and $\mu$ is a reference measure on the infinite system.
+We consider the Gibbs random field on a large graph $G=(V,E)$ where $V$ is a countable set of vertices and $E$ is a set of edges.
 The countable set $V$ is considered to be located on the $d$-dimensional Euclidean space $\mathbb{R}^d$.
 Here, $G$ can be a finite graph such that the cardinality of the vertex set $|V|<\infty$ or an infinite graph such that $|V|=\infty$.
 In this paper, we focus on the challenging infinite case which has the $d$-dimensional integer lattice $\mathbb{Z}^d$ as a special case.
-Each vertex $k\in V$ is given a real-valued random variable $X_k$ whose realization $x_k$ can be interpreted as ``color''.
+Each vertex $k\in V$ is given by a real-valued random variable $X_k$ whose realization is $x_k$.

 Although the Gibbs measure was proposed to provide a framework to directly study infinite systems, the energy function may not be finite in infinite systems.
 Hence, the Gibbs measure is defined in terms of the conditional probabilities that it induces on each finite subsystem.
 We consider $\{V_n\}_{n\in \mathbb{N}}$ as an exhausting sequence of subsets such that $V_n\rightarrow V$ as $n\rightarrow \infty$.
 We denote $x_{V_n}=\{x_k\}_{k\in V_n}$ and call it a configuration on $V_n$.
 Similarly, we let $x_{V_n^c}=\{x_k\}_{k\in V\backslash V_n}$.
 Then for a configuration $x\in \mathbb{R}^{V}$ on the infinite system, we can write $x=(x_{V_n^c},x_{V_n})$.
 Correspondingly, we define $\sigma$-algebras $\mathcal{F}_{V_n}=\sigma(x_{V_n})$ and $\mathcal{F}_{V_n^c}=\sigma(x_{V_n}^c)$.
 Instead of analyzing the possibly infinite Hamiltonian $H(x)$ on the infinite system, the Gibbs measure focuses on the Hamiltonian $H_{W}(z_{W^c},x_{W})$ restricted on any finite subsystem $W\subset V$, conditional on some fixed boundary configuration $z_{W^c}$.
 In this paper, we consider the reference measure as the Lebesgue measure and set $dx_{W}=\prod_{k\in W}dx_k$.
 Define